 You might be surprised to learn that you may be able to solve many problems yourself temporarily until you can get to our office.
 If there is a loose piece that you can remove, put it in a plastic bag or envelope and bring it with you to your next appointment.
 If your braces are poking you, put soft wax on the piece that's sticking out.
 If the wire has slid to one side, you can pull it back to the other side with needle-nosed pliers and replacing it in the tube on the back tooth.

-If you have a damaged appliance, you may be able to find a way to temporarily manage with it until you schedule an appointment with our office.
-After alleviating your discomfort, it is important that you call our office as soon as possible to schedule a time to have the problem addressed.
-Allowing your appliance to remain damaged for an extended period of time may lengthen the time that your braces/appliances are on.
+After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
+Allowing your appliance to remain damaged for an extended period of time may result in disruptions to your treatment plan.

 When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 Stick to a soft diet until your teeth do not hurt to chew.
 Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
 Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
 If the tenderness is severe, take a pain reliever (whatever you normally take for headache or similar pain).

 The lips, cheeks, and tongue may become irritated for one to two weeks as they learn a new posture and become accustomed to the surface of the appliances.
 You can put wax on braces to lessen teh irritation.
 We'll show you how!